marypiper/data_camp/lessons/reordering.md

 ## Reordering data using indices
 Often during data wrangling we find it necessary to reorder the elements in a vector or the rows or columns in a data frame.
 The most basic way to reorder is to use the indices associated with each element in a vector.
-Indexing `[ ]` can be used to extract values from a dataset as we saw earlier, but we can also use it to rearrange our data values.
+Indexing `[ ]` can be used to extract values from a dataset, but it can also be used to rearrange the data values.

 ```r
 alphabet <- c("C", "F", "G", "A", "D", "E", "B")